Drug task force watched Leaf for month

 In a statement released Friday through his publicist, Wendy Ogunsemore, Leaf said: “I’ve made some mistakes, and have no excuses.
 I am using the tools I’ve learned to move forward rather than backwards, and will be open to talking about the details in the days to come.
 I am confident that there will be further understanding when the facts are revealed, and feel very blessed for all of the support, especially from my friends and family.”

 Leaf led WSU to a Rose Bowl appearance following the 1997 season and was the No. 2 pick in the 1998 NFL draft.
-His pro football career ended in 2002.
+After a brief professional career that ended in 2002, Leaf ran into legal trouble,